 through Christ – When

-it says both, it means Jews and gentiles, and when it says access,
+it says "both", it means Jews and gentiles, and when it says "access",

 it means we both have the opportunity to find the Father if we seek Him with

-heaven, but this word “access” doesn’t say that.
+“access” doesn’t say that.
 If we’ve been granted

-and yet exist all around us, as Jesus said, “The Kingdom of God is in your
+access for the purpose of obtaining eternal life in a country with buildings and walls that are invisible to the naked eye, yet exist all around us, as Jesus said, “The Kingdom of God is in your

 midst” (Lk 17-21).